 Performance Measures

-This Report Period Cumulative Actual Total / Expected
+This Ro This Report Period e Actual Topected otal /

 Low Mod Total Low Mod Total

 LMDC PLANNING - WTC SITE AND MEMORIAL --- LMDC engages in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC as the entire area of Manhattan south of Houston Street.
 LMDC's planning activities include the site planning for the World Trade Center site and the areas immediately surrounding the site.
 This planning includes selection of a site plan and development of design guidelines.
 LMDC's planning activities focus on the administration of the competition and planning for the memorial.
 HUD has authorized the use of up to 5% of the total grant to LMDC for costs associated with planning and administration activities, including costs for overhead, personnel, and consultants.